-There is some debate regarding the taxability of COAP awards under Section 108(f) of the Internal Revenue Code, and the Law School is not in a position to offer tax advice.
+The Law School is not in a position to offer tax advice.
 We encourage you to consult with your tax advisor about the taxability of COAP awards.
-With regard to COAP participants working for employers other than a governmental or 501(c)(3) organization, the University will file an IRS 1099 form reporting "miscellaneous income" to the Internal Revenue Service.
-Pursuant to Section 108(f), awards to participants employed by Yale University will also be reported as "miscellaneous income."
+With regard to COAP participants working for employers other than a governmental entity in the United States or 501(c)(3) organization, the University will file an IRS 1099 form reporting "miscellaneous income" to the Internal Revenue Service.
+Pursuant to Section 108(f), awards to participants employed by Yale University will also be reported as "miscellaneous income".